kes/blog/content/posts/this-is-now.md

 date: 2024-08-10
 tags: ["C", "programming"]
 draft: false
+math: true
 ---

-Some time ago, I was on a reddit thread and someone commented that they knew python and wondered if they should learn C &#x2026;
+Some time ago, I was on a reddit thread and someone commented that they knew python and wondered if they should learn C ...

 I thought everybody knew C!   ;)